edisonhello/codeforces-cli-tool/README.md

 ## Change log

+#### 1.5.1 2020-02-18
+Specify contests/gyms/mashups in options.

+Allowing file name without contest id if this option is set.

 #### 1.5.0 2020-02-18
 Allow submit to contests/gyms.
 Submission in contests should work with this feature.
 Mashups is not tested.

 #### 1.4.6 2020-02-17
-Keep fixing fetch submission id issue
+Keep fixing fetch submission id issue.

 #### 1.4.4 2020-02-17
-fit into new codeforces html format
+Fit into new codeforces html format.

 #### 1.4.2 2018-05-17
-fix bugs
+Fix bugs.

-add colors to verdict
+Add colors to verdict.

 #### 1.4.0 2018-05-17
-live submission status are added remove inquirer
+Live submission status are added.

+Remove inquirer.

 #### 1.3.0 2018-05-16
-now show submission id after submit prevent multiple command running at same time add change log
+Show submission id after submit.

+Prevent multiple command running at same time.

+Add change log.

 #### 1.2.3 2018-05-16
-add more languages (now accourding to problem status to add new language). <del> I will add it after I saw it. </del>
+Add more languages (now accourding to problem status to add new language). <del> I will add it after I saw it. </del>

 #### 1.2.2 2018-05-15
+Add `config` command (in version 1.2.0).

+Make language(compiler) chooable.

-add `config` command (in version 1.2.0) make language(compiler) chooable due to inquirer's rawlist display bug, try to use enquirer change `config` to `set`
+Due to inquirer's rawlist display bug, try to use enquirer.

+Change `config` to `set`.

 #### 1.1.2 2018-05-10
-add `login` command
+Add `login` command.

-first time to write `README`
+First time to write `README`.

-use `~/.codeforces-cli-tool` directory to store files register `codeforces` command make this package runnable
+Use `~/.codeforces-cli-tool` directory to store files.

+Register `codeforces` command.

+Make this package runnable.

 #### 1.0.1 2018-05-09 (no release)
-modulize some function in submit store cookie to prevent login everytime
+Modulize some function in submit.

+Store cookie to prevent login everytime.

 #### 1.0.0 2018-05-02
-finish basic submit feature
+Finish basic submit feature.

-add non-interactive mode, commands which use `inquirer` banned in interactive mode.
+Add non-interactive mode, commands which use `inquirer` banned in interactive mode.

 #### 0.1.0 2018-05-02 (no release)
-successul get CSRF token
+Successul get CSRF token.

-readline will get inquirer input, maybe stdin confilct or something?
+Readline will get inquirer input, maybe stdin confilct or something?

 #### 0.0.0 2018-05-01 (no release)
-project start.
+Project start.